aweeks3/SISRIS/README.md

 **Participation stipends are available from the NSF award to defray the cost of attending the workshops.**

-Symposium attendance is open to any and all registered conference participants.
-Confirmed invited speakers and their titles are posted below.
 Inquiries about SISRIS may be directed to SISRIS2023[at]gmail[dot]com.

-# Workshops
+# Workshops (in reverse chronological order)

-## Workshop Schedule at the 2023 Annual Meeting of the [Association of Southeastern Biologists](https://www.sebiologists.org/asb-2023.html) (Friday March 24, 2023; Winston-Salem, North Carolina) (in-person only)
+## Workshop Schedule at [Botany 2024](https://2024.botanyconference.org/) (Sunday June 16, 2024; Grand Rapids, Michigan) (in-person only)
+* 8:00-8:10 am: Welcome and logistics
+* 8:10-8:30 am Introductory remarks
+* 8:30-9:45 am: Hands-on: Participants disambiguate names of collectors from underrepresented groups on the Bionomia platform and learn how to _pay-it-forward_.
+* 9:45-10:15 am: Break
+* 10:15-11:25 am: Hands-on: Participants document their own expertise and research contributions to biological research collections using Bionomia, learn how to use additional tools to augment their curriculum vitae and future publications, and learn how to track collection-level research impact.
+* 11:25-11:45 am: Wikidata (optional) and WrapUp.
+* 11:45-12:00 pm: Hands-on: Participants complete online workshop survey that will be emailed to each person.
+* 12:00 pm: Adjourn

+## 2023 Online Workshop Schedule (Sunday August 6; Eastern Daylight Time/GMT-4 timezone)
-* 1:30-1:40 pm: Welcome and logistics
+* 9:00-9:10 am: Welcome and logistics
-* 1:40-2:00 pm: Introductory remarks
+* 9:10-9:30 am Introductory remarks
-* 2:00–3:15 pm: Hands-on: Participants disambiguate names of collectors from underrepresented groups on the Bionomia platform
+* 9:30-10:45 am: Hands-on: Participants disambiguate names of collectors from underrepresented groups on the Bionomia platform and learn how to _pay-it-forward_.
-* 3:15–3:45 pm: Break
+* 10:45-11:15 am: Break
-* 3:45–5:05 pm: Hands-on: Participants document their own expertise and research contributions to biological research collections using Bionomia, learn how to use additional tools to augment their curriculum vitae and future publications, and learn how to track collection-level research impact.
+* 11:15-12:25 pm: Hands-on: Participants document their own expertise and research contributions to biological research collections using Bionomia, learn how to use additional tools to augment their curriculum vitae and future publications, and learn how to track collection-level research impact.
-* 5:05–5:10 pm: Next steps and concluding remarks about how to amplify this effort after the workshop.
+* 12:25-12:45 pm: Wikidata (optional) and WrapUp.
-* 5:10–5:30 pm: Hands-on: Participants complete online workshop survey that will be emailed to each person.
+* 12:45-11:00 pm: Hands-on: Participants complete online workshop survey that will be emailed to each person.
-* 5:30 pm: Adjourn
+* 1:00 pm: Adjourn

 ## Workshop Schedule at [Botany 2023](https://2023.botanyconference.org/) (Sunday July 23, 2023; Boise, Idaho) (in-person only)
 * 8:00-8:10 am: Welcome and logistics
 * 8:10-8:30 am Introductory remarks